 If these names don’t sound familiar, that’s the point!
 These pristine destinations offer untouched beaches, untamed mangroves, and undisturbed wildlife rarely seen by most Bahamas visitors.
 No other cruising vessels call at these remote, sparsely populated Out Islands, which serve as the frontier that divides the vast Atlantic from the subtropical waters of the Caribbean, farther to the west.

-Here are just a few of the dazzling natural highlights of an expedition to the spectacular Out Islands of the Bahamas.
+Here are just a few of the dazzling natural highlights you'll see on our brand-new expedition to the spectacular Out Islands of the Bahamas.

 As you sail away from the more touristed areas of the Bahamas, the turquoise waters become incredibly clear and undisturbed.
 Geographically, this area of the Bahamas has very calm surf protected from wind and waves, and ecologically, it boasts healthier reefs than those closer to more populated islands.

 Eleuthera offers one of the ultimate experiences in the world to see an extensive variety of reef fish without diving.
 And without many other people around, you can simply float and let the prism of colorful tropical fish surround you.
 However, scuba diving in the deep waters of Eleuthera brings the opportunity to spot Nassau grouper.
 Once threatened by overfishing, the large—one to four feet long and weighing 10 to 20 pounds—fish are on the road to recovery, and keep protected by submerging to depths of up to 170 feet.

 Around Eleuthera’s Turtle Lake, green sea turtles nest in protected waters before traveling through underground caverns to reach the Atlantic Ocean and Caribbean Sea.
 At nearly three feet long and weighing up to 500 pounds, these surprisingly graceful giants can also be spotted around the aptly named Turtle Cove on Crooked Island and in the calm mangroves of Conception Island National Park.